cfoulc/cf/README.md

 PLAYER : sampler [mod from Bidoo's OUAIve]

-  use right click menu to select a .wav or .aif sample (some hi-res or compressed ones won't open)
+  use right click menu to select a .wav or .aif sample (some hi-res or compressed ones won't open)/n

   gate :      the sample will be played while the gate is open (i.e. input > 0 V.) try retrigger mode (right clic menu) with most seq's